bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 catalog from the same page
 <https://github.com/bmstu-iu9/refal-5-lambda/releases/latest>.

-In archive there are Refal-5λ, compiled into code on C++ and glue interpretive code.
-In order to get ready executable modules from it is essential to have an installed C++98 compiler on computer.
+In the archive there are Refal-5λ, compiled into code on C++ and glue interpretive code.
+In order to get ready executable modules from it is essential to have an installed C++98 compiler on a computer.
 It is enough to download `bootstrap.bat` file on Windows or `bootstrap.sh` on Linux or macOS – after distribution there will be new executable files in the bin subfolder.